-Our Active Radar Cooperating (ARCTM) technology can support resilient, all-weather, multilateration positioning capability, and autonomy for the Uncrewed Air Vehicle (UAV) during the critical approach and landing phases, whether onto a fixed landing pad or onto a moving vessel.
-The micro radar installed onto any UAV can locate the UAV in 3D relative to the pad for autonomous landing.
+Our Active Radar Cooperating (ARCTM) technology can support resilient, multilateration positioning capability, and autonomy for the UAS during the critical approach and landing phases, whether onto a fixed landing pad or onto a moving vessel.
+The micro radar installed onto any UAS can locate the UAS in 3D relative to the pad for autonomous landing.

 Automation removes the need for highly skilled drone pilots and hence greatly reduces operational costs, such as in the case of offshore windfarm maintenance and ship-to-shore or port-to-ship flight missions.
-Our radar system also enables critical military logistics to take place, ensuring that the key assets reach their destination in all weather, day, or night.
+Our radar system also enables critical military logistics to take place, ensuring that the key assets reach their destination.

-Currently we have a maximum detection distance of 120 metres, and work is ongoing to extend this range up to 1,000 metres by mid-2023.
+Currently we have a maximum detection distance of 120 metres, however, recent work has ensured we have extended range up to 1,000 metres.

-The measurement accuracy is within 1 centimetre with a 120 degree field of view in the horizontal and 90 degree field of view in the vertical axis.
-The dimensions of the ARCTM secondary radar on the landing zone is 120 x 120 x 45mm (<300 grams) and then we offer a smaller, lighter form factor for approved OEMs for the ARCTM primary radar which is installed onto the UAV of 30 grams.
+The measurement accuracy is within 1 centimetre with up to 120-degree field of view in the horizontal and 90-degree field of view in the vertical axis.
+The dimensions of the ARCTM secondary radar on the landing zone is 120 x 120 x 45mm (<300 grams) and then we offer a smaller, lighter 30-gram form-factor for approved OEMs for the ARCTM primary radar which is installed onto the UAS.

-ARC-LandingTM can be used in conjunction with RadarAwareTM, our micro radar, which enables a UAV to detect objects in the flight path, supporting the safe operation of UAVs in and around wind turbines, or infrastructure as they are surveyed.
+ARC-LandingTM can be used in conjunction with RadarAwareTM, our micro radar, which enables a UAS to detect objects in the flight path, supporting the safe operation of UAS in and around wind turbines for example, or infrastructure as they are surveyed.

 It provides collision avoidance measurements in all weather conditions and minimises costly damage to turbines and other high-value assets, minimising time offline as well as providing peace of mind to the asset owners.

-ARC-LandingTM also facilitates the automation of a UAV landing onto a pad, such as in the case of a vertiport.
-The ARCTM primary radar installed onto any UAV can be accurately localised in 3D relative to the ARCTM secondary radars on a landing zone for autonomous landing.
+ARC-LandingTM also facilitates the automation of a UAS landing onto a pad, such as in the case of a vertiport.
+The ARCTM primary radar installed onto any UAS can be accurately localised in 3D relative to the ARCTM secondary radars on a landing zone for autonomous landing.